Claualvarez/ECCB2020/Superimposition.md

 ## Overview of pairwise structure superimposition tools:

-Wikipedia has a list of many avaliable structural alignment programs: https://en.wikipedia.org/wiki/Structural_alignment_software \
+Wikipedia has a list of many avaliable [structural alignment programs](https://en.wikipedia.org/wiki/Structural_alignment_software). \
 In this tutorial we will use only a few of them.

 | Name          | Description   | Type  |